es128/progeny/README.md

     // Array of multiple file extensions to try when looking for dependencies
     extensionsList: ['scss', 'sass'],

-    // Regexp to use for parsing the dependency references
+    // Regexp to run on each line of source code to match dependency references
     // Make sure you wrap the file name part in (parentheses)
     regexp: /^\s*@import\s+['"]?([^'"]+)['"]?/,